jinghuazhao/software-notes/setup/README.md

 sudo apt install parallel
 ```
 see also descriptions in other pipelines here.
 It is perhaps more demanding with sge, e.g., https://peteris.rocks/blog/sun-grid-engine-installation-on-ubuntu-server/.
-Informatin on slurm can be seen from https://github.com/statgen/SLURM-examples, for instance.
+Example use of slurm can be seen from https://github.com/statgen/SLURM-examples.

 2. Here is a section dedicated to [R and RStudio](../R).